pySTEPS/ERAD-nowcasting-course-2022/hands-on-session-users/prerequisites.md

 ## 2. Install Google Chrome

 For the best experience, we recommend using [Google Chrome](https://www.google.com/chrome) for this session.
 In many Linux distributions, the browser is known as [Chromium](https://www.chromium.org/Home), and it can be installed through the distribution's package management system.
-[Firefox](https://www.mozilla.org), [Microsoft Edge](http://www.microsoft.com/en-us/windows/microsoft-edge) and [Safari](http://www.apple.com/safari) should also work, but they might not support all functionality needed for using the Google services.
+[Firefox](https://www.mozilla.org), [Microsoft Edge](http://www.microsoft.com/en-us/windows/microsoft-edge) and [Safari](http://www.apple.com/safari) should also work, but they might not support all functionalities needed for using the Google services.

 ## 3. Clone GitHub Repositories and copy notebooks to Colab